 Source: Johnson Banks

 Duolingo’s brand voice effectively motivates users while maintaining a sense of fun.
 They use gamification elements in their app and messaging, reinforcing the idea that learning should be enjoyable.
-Their tone is casual, energetic, and full of personality, helping them build a strong emotional connection with their audience.
+Their branding tone of voice is casual, energetic, and full of personality, helping them build a strong emotional connection with their audience.

 Read more